-The serious deficiency process has six steps that start when a State Agency identifies a serious deficiency.
+The serious deficiency process has six steps that start when the DOEA identifies a serious deficiency.
 The resolution will be either the correction of the problem and the issuance of a temporary deferment of the serious deficiency, or the institution's termination and disqualification from the program.